beefyfinance/beefy-blog/content/articles/beefy-makes-cronos-the-10th-chain.en.md

 +++
 date = 2021-11-17T03:00:00Z
 header_image = "/uploads/cronos.png"
-short_description = "Have you heard about Cronos?
-Learn all about it and their success here" sub_header = "Beefy makes Cronos the 10th chain" title = "Beefy makes Cronos the 10th chain"
+short_description = "Have you heard about Crypto.com blockchain?
+Learn all about Cronos and their success in this article" sub_header = "Beefy partners with Cronos to bring users the best yields" title = "Beefy makes Cronos the 10th chain "

 +++
 ![](/uploads/cronos.png)